 - Full participation in school for students navigating poverty.
 Funds will help meet basic needs and cover fees that would otherwise inhibit participation in school activities.

-- Programs geared toward supporting historically underserved and underrepresented students, such as summer programs that boost skills for emerging multi-lingual students.
+- Programs geared toward supporting historically underserved and underrepresented students,

 Download a full description of the Better World Endowment.